byteweaver/django-forums/README.md

 ## Tests

-To run the test cases simply call:
+To run the tests you need the test runner `tox`:

-    $ python setup.py test
+    $ pip install tox

-or to run them inside a virtualenv use:
+Then just call him:

-    $ make test
+    $ tox

 ## Tips and tricks